7 Computing Your Future

 Too long, didn’t read (TL;DR)?
 Here’s a summary:

 Your future is bright, your future needs computing.
 There are lots of opportunities in computing but you don’t need to have studied Computer Science at University to take advantage of them.
+It will help if you can demonstrate a genuine interest in the computing through your PROJECTS

-Apple co-founder Steve Jobs likened the computer to a “bicycle for our minds”, see figure 7.10.
+Apple co-founder Steve Jobs likened the computer to a “bicycle for our minds”, see figure 7.12.
 Just as cycling is a tool we’ve invented that makes our movement more efficient, so too computing is a tool which enables us to do some cognitive tasks more efficiently.
 Both computers and cycles enable us to travel further and more quickly than we could do otherwise.
 However:

 - You don’t need a degree in cycling to make a career in cycling